attakdefand/rustik-system-architecture/README.md

         ```bash
         npm run genkit:dev
         ```
         This will typically start the Genkit server (often on port 3400, but check your terminal output).
+It will also automatically recompile your flows if you make changes to them.

     *   **Start the Next.js Development Server**:
         Open a *second* terminal window and run: